jefflessard/game.retroarch/README.md

 ## game.libretro.mupen64plus-nx
 This addon provides Mupen64Plus-Next libretro core for N64 roms
 * Run on GBM/DRM with no dependencies on X11 nor Wayland
-* Built with parallel/GlideN64/angrylion RSP support
+* Built with parallel/GlideN64/angrylion RDP support
   * Only angrylion works in Kodi RetroPlayer but they can all be used in RetroArch